 Software testing is the process of verifying and validating a software application to check whether it is working as expected.
 The intent is to find defects and improve the product quality.
 There are two ways to test a software, namely Positive Testing and Negative Testing.

 What is Positive Testing?

 Positive testing is the type of testing that can be performed on the system by providing the valid data as input.
-It checks whether an application behaves as expected with the positive input. .
-This is to test to check the application that does what it is supposed to do so
+It checks whether an application behaves as expected with positive inputs.
+This test is done to check the application that does what it is supposed to do.

 For example -

 There is a text box in an application which can accept only numbers.
 Entering values up to 99999 will be acceptable by the system and any other values apart from this should not be acceptable.
 To do positive testing, set the valid input values from 0 to 99999 and check whether the system is accepting the values.

 Negative Testing is a variant of testing that can be performed on the system by providing invalid data as input.
 It checks whether an application behaves as expected with the negative inputs.
 This is to test the application does not do anything that it is not supposed to do so.